Should I Accept the First Insurance Settlement After a Scranton Car Accident?

-There are also a range of intangible benefits to which you might be entitled, but not actual pay out of pocket for, including pain and suffering and loss of enjoyment of life if you have sustained severe injuries from the accident that continue to negatively affect you on an ongoing basis.
+There are also a range of intangible benefits to which you might be entitled, but not actually pay out of pocket, including pain and suffering and loss of enjoyment of life if you have sustained severe injuries from the accident that continue to negatively affect you on an ongoing basis.

 Can You Negotiate With the Other Driver’s Insurance Company?

 When you receive the insurance company’s first offer to settle the damages from an accident, you must treat it as exactly that: a first offer.
 Oftentimes an insurance adjuster will offer a low amount, expecting you to make a counteroffer that will increase the ultimate settlement amount.